Kajukenbo: Features

 Training workouts emphasize cardio conditioning and functional strength.
 While individual schools may show variation, it would not be unusual to train with sandbags or boxing gloves.
-There are core self-defense techniques at the heart of Kajukenbo and Kajukenbo schools eschew impractical and flashy moves.
-Most kajukenbo curricula feature counter-attacks to punches, kicks, grabs, as well as using knives, sticks and guns to counter back.
+There are core self-defense techniques at the heart of Kajukenbo and Kajukenbo schools discourages impractical and flashy moves.
+Most Kajukenbo curricula feature counter-attacks to punches, kicks, grabs, as well as using knives, sticks and guns to counter back.
 While this base of common knowledge will keep schools' styles similar, there is plenty of room for variation.
 This openness tends to encourage schools to incorporate other arts into their practice.
-The primary concentration of all Kajukenbo schools remains real world self-defense, because protecting one's self in a street-fighting situation is primary.
+The primary concentration of all Kajukenbo schools remains real world self-defense.

 Ranking

 Ranking hierarchies vary widely from school to school.

 Traditional Japanese martial art ranking is often followed.
 One common belt order is as follows: white, yellow, orange, purple, blue, green, brown, and black, followed by the other various degrees of the black belt.
 The schools have second and third stripe belts that feature a white for second or black for third stripe running down the center of the belt.

 Black belt rankings and titles can also vary, with most schools adopting either Chinese or Japanese titles.